The Prince

 About The Prince

 The clearest reason to consider visiting is confidence rather than a highly specific promise about cuisine, format, price, or menu.
-The Prince carries a 2026 MICHELIN Plate, which is a confirmed recognition signal.
+The Prince carries a 2026 MICHELIN Plate, a recognition signal.
 That matters for diners deciding between The Prince and other dining options: if you are also considering Hamamoto, Ushidoki Wagyu Kaiseki, Revolver, Ingleside, or Ki Su, compare current availability, menu details, pricing directly with each venue before committing.

 A Singapore meal without overclaiming the format